vimeo/dials/README.md

 	conf := d.View().(*Config)

-	// you can get notified whenever the config changes through the channel in
+	// you can get notified whenever the config changes through the channel
-	// the Events method.
-Wait on that channel if you need to take any steps
+	// returned by the Events method.
+Wait on that channel if you need to take
-	// when the config changes
-	go func(ctx context.Context){
+	// any steps when the config changes go func(ctx context.Context){
 		for{
 			select{